Eddie Wittchow: Professional

 Wittchow concluded his collegiate career by signing a professional tryout agreement with the Panthers for their 2016–17 season.
 After attending their 2016 training camp, the Panthers re-assigned him to the Springfield Thunderbirds of the American Hockey League (AHL) for the remainder of the season.
 Wittchow split the season playing in the AHL and with the Manchester Monarchs of the ECHL.
 He played 38 games with the Thunderbirds, recording four points, and 14 games with the Monarchs.
 Following the season, the Panthers signed Wittchow to a one-year two-way contract.
 He was named the Thunderbirds' IOA/American Specialty AHL Man of the Year for his "outstanding contributions to the Springfield community during the 2017–18 season."

 On July 2, 2018, Wittchow signed a one-year contract to play with the KooKoo in the Finnish league Liiga.
 He played one season with the team, recording nine goals and nine points in 47 points before leaving to sign an AHL contract with the Hershey Bears for the 2019–20 season.
 Upon joining the team, he split the season between the Bears and their ECHL affiliate, the South Carolina Stingrays.
 Wittchow scored in his AHL debut on November 31 and finished the season with five goals.
 When playing with the Stingrays, Wittchow was appointed an assistant captain.
 As a result of his play, the Bears re-signed Wittchow to a one-year contract extension on August 19, 2020.

-Having left the Bears organization after three seasons, Wittchow attended the Seattle Kraken training camp before signing a one-year AHL contract with affiliate, the Coachella Valley Firebirds, for their inaugural 2022–23 season, on September 22, 2022.
+Having left the Bears organization after three seasons, Wittchow attended the Seattle Kraken's training camp before signing a one-year contract with their AHL affiliate, the Coachella Valley Firebirds, for their inaugural 2022–23 season, on September 22, 2022.